CopernicaMarketingSoftware/Documentation/Mailerq/5.0/responsiveemail.md

 variable, and can refer to a directory (like we did above) or a nosql database if you use an address that starts with "mongodb://" or "couchbase://".

-MailerQ inspects the 'cache-control' and 'expires' headers to decide how long a resource will be stored in the cache.
+MailerQ inspects the 'cache-control' and 'expires' headers in the HTTP response to decide for how long a resource can be stored in the cache.
 With the 'download-ttl' config file variable you can set the upper limit for this.
-If you set this to 3600, downloaded files will stay for at most one hour in the cache, even if the http response headers allow a longer cache time.
+If you set it to 3600, downloaded files will stay for at most one hour (3600 seconds) in the cache, even if the HTTP response headers allowed a longer cache time.

 ## Firewall bypass